 My favourite part of the sourdough process is the fermenting aroma.
 I love it afresh each time!
 This special loaf, created by a customer and newbie-Sourdough officiando Leanne, takes that aroma to the next level.
 This easy sourdough recipe NEEDS to be made for its smell!
 The fermenting aroma of the dough is woven together with the complexity of garlic and ripening parmesan cheese as it sits at room temperature melding with oregano.

-Leanne nailed sourdough the first time using our maintenanace-free sourdough starter and within bakes she was inventing new loaves that I had not even made.
+Leanne nailed sourdough the first time using our Pantry Sourdough Starter and within a few bakes she was inventing new loaves that I had not even made!